nmattei/cmps6790/_projects/Project3/Project3.md

 Find a dataset on which to try out different classification (or regression) algorithms.
 If you'd like, you can use a dataset provided by SKLearn; [more info here](https://scikit-learn.org/stable/datasets/toy_dataset.html).
 Note that this might be a good time to try out some models from your final project, *the world is your oyster here!*

-**Question 3.1** For this dataset clearly explain a model including a the features, a prediction value, and what you hope to show with this model.
+**Question 3.1** For this dataset clearly explain a model including the features, a prediction value, and what you hope to show with this model.

 **Exercise 3.2** Choose *two* of the following algorithms, or feel free to use other ``standard'' supervised learning classifiers or regressors from [SKLearn](https://scikit-learn.org/stable/supervised_learning.html).
 * Linear Discriminant Analysis (LDA) (only classification)